Pingo9o11/JPMorgan_Project/README.md

 # Income Prediction & Segmentation Analysis

 ## Overview
-This project analyzes demographic and employment factors associated with earning more than $50K annually using U.S. Census data.
-The goal is to identify key drivers of income, address class imbalance, and build robust predictive models suitable for real-world decision-making.
+This project analyzes demographic and employment factors associated with earning more or less than $50K annually using U.S. Census data.
+The goal is to identify key drivers of income, address class imbalance, and build robust predictive models suitable for marketing focussed decision-making.

 ## Dataset
 The dataset is derived from the U.S. Census Adult Income dataset and includes demographic, educational, and employment-related attributes.
 The target variable is a binary indicator of whether an individual earns more than $50K per year.

-Key features include:
-- Age
-- Education
-- Marital status
-- Occupation
-- Weeks worked per year

 ## Methodology
 The analysis follows a structured pipeline: